happykitten123456/my-app/README.md

 In the Github Repository for this assignment, please include the following in a README file in the root directory of your repository:

 1. Describe the goal of the application and value to a user

+This application is to sell leggings.
+Users can filter the products by choosing the size and length they want.
+A sort function that can display items from lowest to highest price.
+There is a shopping cart that will calculate the total prices and items purchased.

 2. Link to your deployed web application running online https://happykitten123456.github.io/legging/